Table of Contents

 Every company knows that its most significant asset is its employees.
 There is nobody better than the employees to promote the company’s products and services.
 50% of the people on social media regularly post about their companies’ products and services.

 According to LinkedIn, where they talk about turning employees into brand advocates, every content that an employee post has twice the higher engagement.
-Remember that the company’s follower base is only 10% of your employees’ overall network.
+Remember that the company’s follower base is only 10% of your employees’ overall network, according to LinkedIn.

 - A vast percentage of consumers tend to buy products that have been recommended to them; a brilliant UGC strategy helps share the reviews of happy customers, thus helping improve purchase orientation.